KevinSilden/ADUC-PS/README.md

 This project is me trying to recreate ADUC using PowerShell and Windows Forms, since there is no ADUC through RSAT on ARM(atm).

+Working versions are v0.2 and v0.3.
-Now a v0.3 using WPF with some XML-styling on ADUC-PS.ps1 as well as SecGroup-Module.ps1 & CreateComputer-Module.ps1.
+v0.3 is using WPF with some XML-styling on ADUC-PS.ps1 as well as SecGroup-Module.ps1 & CreateComputer-Module.ps1.

 NB!
 Running and exiting this script will kill the powershell process on the machine when closing out of the main script.